Back to blog

 Clarity on goals helps you focus your resources and avoid information overload.

-- Customer sentiment: monitor social media platforms, review sites, and forums to extract qualitative feedback on competitor products and services.
-Pay attention to recurring complaints or praise—these are powerful signals for positioning.
+• Customer sentiment: monitor social media platforms, review sites, and forums to extract qualitative feedback on competitor products and services.
+Pay attention to recurring complaints or praise, as they are powerful signals for positioning.

 Raw data alone doesn’t drive decisions.
 Context is key.
 Compare competitor metrics against your own benchmarks.
 Look for strategic gaps, emerging threats, or underexplored opportunities.
 Visualize trends over time to forecast trajectories and prioritize actions.